lamukaseedu/cop4533-prog-1/README.md

 #### Will Berg: 39326193
 #### Lam Nguyen: 88729415

-Instructions: clone repo into an empty working directory, run matcher and verifier in IDE or in terminal with no arguments:
+Instructions: clone repo into an empty working directory, run matcher and verifier in IDE or in terminal with no arguments
 ```
 cd src
 python matcher.py